Collaborative for REMS Education

 Theresa Mallick-Searle is an Adult Nurse Practitioner with over 20 years’ experience at Stanford Health Care in Palo Alto, California.
 She received her graduate degree from University of California, San Francisco.
 Theresa’s current clinical practice focuses primarily on evaluation and treatment of individuals suffering from acute and chronic pain conditions in both the hospital and outpatient settings.
 As part of her commitment to education and professional development, she lectures extensively on topics surrounding pain management both locally and regionally.
 She has authored and co-authored numerous articles, abstracts, and book chapters on topics pertaining to pain assessment and management.
 Theresa is a clinical preceptor for NP and PA students in the greater Bay Area; she also mentors and instructs the fellows and residents on the Stanford Pain Service.
 Theresa is actively involved in multiple professional organizations including: The American Association of Nurse Practitioners, California Association of Nurse Practitioners, American Society of Pain Management Nursing and American Academy of Pain Medicine.
 As part of her commitment to safety and ethical treatment of patients with pain; Theresa has provided services as an independent expert witness on issues related to pain management and treatment.

-This educational activity is supported by an independent educational grant from the ER/LA Opioid Analgesic REMS Program Companies.
+These CO*RE educational activities have been supported by an independent educational grant from the ER/LA Opioid Analgesic REMS Program Companies.
 Please see http://ce.er-la-opioidrems.com/IwgCEUI/rems/pdf/List_of_RPC_Companies.pdf for a listing of the member companies.
 This activity is intended to be fully compliant with the ER/LA Opioid Analgesic REMS education requirements issued by the US Food & Drug Administration.